VladislavYarovenko/image_processing/README.md

 Inside this folder, images sould be placed in such manner: images/val/images/ILSVRC2012_val_00000001.JPEG.
 Image dataset (ImageNet LSVRC 2012) can be downloaded [here](https://academictorrents.com/details/5d6d0df7ed81efd49ca99ea4737e0ae5e3a5f2e5) (Click "I accept the terms" and download the torrent file).

+Also, xml (/images/val/xml/) folder should be created.
+Inside the folder, the xml files (which contain bounding boxes) should be placed in such manner: images/val/xml/ILSVRC2012_val_00000001.xml.
+Image dataset (ImageNet LSVRC 2012) can be downloaded here (Click "I accept the terms" and download the torrent file).
+The xml files can be downloaded [here](https://academictorrents.com/details/dfa9ab2528ce76b907047aa8cf8fc792852facb9) (Click "I accept the terms" and download the torrent file).

 Adding checkpoints for the pre-trained DNNs

 In the project folder (/), model_data (/model_data/) folder should be created.